TheLX5/Star-Coins/Star Coins - Readme.txt

 Test levels
 ------------------------------------
 The star coins come with two test levels: Level 105 and level 106.

-Level 105 is the original test by LX5 and tests the various blocks, from the star coins themselves (using CDM16) as well as the pass through blocks and various exits.
+Level 105 is the original test by LX5 and tests the various blocks, from the star coins themselves (using CDM16) to pass through blocks and various exits.
+It also contains the animation for the 32x32 star coins.

 Level 106 is a test by MarioFanGamer which tests out the custom objects as well as the secondary exit to overworld feature.